-10 Books That'll Inspire You To Make The World A Better Place In 2016
+10 Books To Inspire You To Make The World Better

 There’s nothing like a new year to inspire good vibes, productivity, and positive change.
 (Even if Mercury is in retrograde for the next few weeks.)
 From the gun control debate and the refugee crisis, to fresh election seasons kicking off all over the world and the possibility of the United States electing its first female president, our world has experienced quite a mix of tragedies and successes over the past 12 months.
 So now is a great time to think about how YOU want to make the world a better place in 2016.
 (Because you totally can, you know.)
 And if there’s anything that inspires me to try to better myself, my community, and the world, it’s definitely the books that I read.